singhmanish1212/Safe_Adaptable_and_Flexible_Education/README.md

   ## Pre-requisites

   * IBM Cloud Account
   * IBM Cloud Foundry
   * Node
   * Python

   ## Steps

   1. Clone the repo
   2. Run the Application
   3. Visit http://localhost:3000 on your browser to run the application.

-  ## 1. Clone the repo
+  ## 1. Clone the repo:
-          ```
   Clone the Safe_Adaptable_and_Flexible_Education repo locally.
 In a terminal, run:
+          ```
           $ git clone https://github.com/singhmanish1212/Safe_Adaptable_and_Flexible_Education
           $ cd Safe_Adaptable_and_Flexible_Education
           $ git pull